Alegre-Cortes/Rest-Test/README.md

 ## Summary

 Rest&Test is a light interface to explore the parametrization of a dataset.
-You can either load your owns parameters + labels, or a matrix of time series, in which case the parameters extracted in [this paper](https://elifesciences.org/articles/60580) will be used.
-They are directed to characterize intracellular recordings of Slow Wave Oscillation, so they may not be of use in many situations.
-The function to extract the parameters *core_functions.compute_parameters* can be easily substituted to add your own feature extraction to the pipeline.
+You can either load your owns parameters + labels, or a matrix of time series.
+In the last case, you need to provide a feature extraction pipeline to fill the function *core_functions.compute_parameters*.

-By default, the used classifier is a Gaussian Proccess with a radial-basis function ernel.
+By default, the used classifier is a Gaussian Proccess with a radial-basis function kernel.
 If another classifier is prefered, it can be easily substituted in *core_functions*.

 ## Required data format

 Data should be presented as a python dictionary with the following keys:

-['Labels'], which includes the labels that will be used for the suppervised classification
+['Labels'], which includes the labels that will be used for the suppervised classification.

-['Data'] **OR** ['Parameters'], depending whether we want to load a dataset or a set of parameters
+['Data'] **OR** ['Parameters'], depending whether we want to load a dataset or a set of parameters.

+Note that it is necessary to add the ['Labels'] key, otherwise the GUI will not work.

 ## GUI explanation